rizdaprasetya/mt-alt-doc/en/technical-reference/payment-link-api.md

 #### Steps:
 1. Merchant's backend sends [request to Create Payment Link API](#create-payment-link-api), in order to retrieve payment URL.
-2. Shares the payment URL to Customer via system, messaging app, or Midtrans automated email; and then wait for payment.
+2. Share the payment URL to Customer (e.g. via system, messaging app, or Midtrans automated email), and then wait for them to proceed to payment.
 3. Merchant [gets notified of payment status changes & handles](#handling-notifications) accordingly.

-- Optional: can also use other API endpoints to manage Payment Link.
+- Optional: Merchant can also use other API endpoints to manage Payment Link.
 For example to read/delete Payment Link as needed.

 <!--
 @TODO: